FOREST FORAGE

 The Environmental Art Project (EAP) is an annual initiative encouraging primary school and homeschool students in the Shire of Mundaring and City of Swan to explore local environmental issues, whilst developing their own positive message about protecting ecosystems.

-Students are to investigate the components of a healthy environment that supports local native wildlife.
+Students are to investigate local food sources for native wildlife.

-How can we protect or improve Land for Wildlife?
+How can we protect or improve food sources for Native Wildlife?

-As the artworks are posters, students could include words that capture the message and imagination, and to encourage environmental action.
+As the artworks are posters, students can include words that capture their message, and to encourage environmental action.

 More Resources